The Bankrate promise

-Over the past couple of years, the world’s top scientists have learned a great deal about the COVID-19 virus, including how it spreads from person to person.
-In the beginning, a dearth of legitimate research and data led both the public and public health officials to be suspicious of everything, since no one knew for sure how the virus could be transmitted.
+Over the past few years, the world’s top scientists have learned a great deal about the COVID-19 virus, including how it spreads from person to person.
+In the early years, a lack of legitimate research and data led both the public and public health officials to be suspicious of everything, since no one knew for sure how the virus could be transmitted.
 Ordinary activities, from pushing a supermarket shopping cart to shaking hands, turned into potential opportunities to catch and spread the virus.

 Can you get COVID from cash?